HMS Cleopatra (1835): East Indies and China Station

 In early 1853 the captain, officers, and crew had an obelisk erected in the Hong Kong cemetery to commemorate those lost on the Tunku River expedition.
 The ship left Hong Kong on 10 March having been relieved by HMS Spartan.

 Cleopatra was ordered to Burma, arriving at Rangoon on 5 April.
 She remained in Burmese waters till May, participating in the Second Anglo-Burmese War and receiving battle honours.

 Returning to Chatham, Massie relinquished command on 28 September 1853 and the crew were paid off.
 She then remained at Chatham until she was put up for sale on 9 August 1861 and dismantled in February 1862.

+Figurehead

+The figurehead was carved by Robert Hall of Princes Stairs, Rotherhithe.

+When Cleopatra was broken up, the figurehead was preserved within the Chatham collection.
+The figurehead was moved to the collection at HMS Ganges in the 1948 inventory.

+The figurehead was transferred to the National Museum of the Royal Navy, Portsmouth in 1984 when training at HMS Ganges ceased.